raspberrypilearning/sound-meter/en/quiz1/question_3.md

 --- choices ---

-- ( ) The sound level will be changed by -1 and sensitivity by -50 decibels.
+- ( ) The sound level will be changed by -1 and sensitivity by -50.

   --- feedback ---